International Boundary Commission: 2007 dismissal controversy

 In July 2007, the Bush administration relieved American Commissioner Dennis Schornack of his post in connection with a dispute between the boundary commission and the American government over private construction near the border.
 Schornack rejected the dismissal, saying that the commission is an independent, international organization outside the American government's jurisdiction, and that according to the 1908 treaty that created it, a vacancy can only be created by "the death, resignation or other disability" of a commissioner.
 The Government of Canada said that it was taking no position on the matter, but Peter Sullivan, the Canadian commissioner, said on July 13 that he was ready to work with David Bernhardt, who had been designated as the acting American commissioner by President Bush.
 In October 2007, American federal judge Marsha J. Pechman ruled that the president can fire the boundary commissioner.

-Building near the boundary
+Provisions

+Erecting of structures or buildings

 The treaty establishing the commission provides that every power line, pipeline, railroad, highway, or other structure crossing the boundary or built within 3 meters (about 9 feet 10 inches) of the boundary must await authorization from the commission before construction work can be done.
-Various "line houses"—buildings through which the international boundary crosses—were built on the boundaries between the state of Maine and the province of New Brunswick, the state of Vermont and the province of Quebec and the state of New York and the province of Quebec before any requirement for the commission's permission existed.
+Various "line houses"—buildings through which the international boundary crosses—were built on the boundaries between the state of Maine and the province of New Brunswick, the state of Vermont and the province of Quebec, and the state of New York and the province of Quebec before any requirement for the commission's permission existed.
 Some of these still stand.
 The most well known is the Haskell Free Library and Opera House, intentionally located astride the boundary.
 The International Peace Garden, built in 1932 on the boundary between Manitoba and North Dakota, required authorization from the commission.